Logo

 I just wanted the pain to go away.

 Then there was this moment on my cold bathroom floor.
 This moment of clarity, where I thought to myself, “Wait, you either believe this whole God thing or you don’t.
-Because if you do you know God is with you, you can’t do anything that you’re thinking.”
+Because if you do you know God is with you.
+If you do, you can’t do anything that you’re thinking.”

 More tears.
 That moment of surrender felt like a death, and it was.
 It was a death of my ideas and my way of coping.
 “Okay God, I give it to you.”